Blue Sapphire Gemstones

 Blue sapphires are most famously found in Madagascar and Tanzania and also in India, Sri Lanka and Russia.

 Care for your Blue Sapphire

-The Blue Sapphire Stone is very hard, and should be cleaned with warm detergent water and a soft brush.
+The Blue Sapphire Stone is very hard, and should be cleaned with mild soap, water and a soft brush.